Features

 }

-SSO allows a user to login to different applications with a single account (similar to how "Login with Google/Facebook" work).
+SSO allows users to log in to different applications with a single account (similar to how "Login with Google/Facebook" works).

-The Vault is an SSO service of the Chromia ecosystem: any FT3 dapp can be configured to allow users to login using their Vault account.
+The Vault is an SSO service of the Chromia ecosystem: you can configure any FT3 dapp to allow users to log in using their Vault account.